 Further considerations on how direct discrimination occurs

-Their colleagues might think this person is autistic, when in fact they just have a reserved and shy personality.
-If they decide to exclude this person because of perceived autism, they directly discriminate against them.
+You also need to consider direct discrimination by perception.
+This refers to a situation where, for example, a staff member perceived as disabled gets targeted and discriminated against by being treated less favourably.
+For instance, colleagues might think this person is autistic, when in fact they just have a reserved and shy personality.
+If they decide to exclude this person because of their perceived autism, they directly discriminate against them.

-Get support from Croner
+Get expert support from Croner

 Related resources